C-Rodg/Forgettable-JS/README.md

 # Forgettable JS

 A library that takes the complexity out of common Javascript features and let's you forget.
+All done using Vanilla Javascript.

 ## Features